mohamuhsin/CodeyOverflow-Forum/README.md

 Export the `Header` component after its function definition so that it can be imported and used in `Card.js`.

 **Setting Up Card**

+**6.** Great job!
+Let’s take a brief detour back to App.js.

+Currently, the App component is empty.
+This is the top-level component and it is responsible for returning the interface to be rendered.
+In this case, it will be returning an instance of the Card component for every comment in commentData.js.

+In the App component body, map over the comments array with the argument named comment and return an instance of the Card component.

+For each component, give it an attribute named commentObject and the value {comment}.